CASE FILE #BLPD-1984-04-30-001

 Triple Murder of the Morgan Family

-Alvin Kelly murders reserve marshals Jerry and Brenda Morgan and their infant son Devin in Longview, Texas.
+Alvin Kelly murders reserve marshals Jerry and Brenda Morgan and their infant son Devin.

 May 1, 1984